-Although the civilization has approached and to some extent influenced these beautiful springs, Chassahowitzka Springs for the most part still are surrounded by the swampy coastal plain forests characteristic for this part of Florida.
+Although civilization has approached and to some extent influenced these beautiful springs, Chassahowitzka Springs for the most part still are surrounded by the swampy coastal plain forests characteristic of this part of Florida.
 Over the last decades, a small village with idyllic channels has developed to the east from the springs.

 But humans definitely are not newcomers here.
 The area around Chassahowitzka Springs has been inhabited for many millennia.
 Thus, in 2013 was completed a project to remove part of the sediments in these springs.
 In the sediments were found not just waste products from the 20th century but much older items.
 Some of the oldest are spear points from 6000 – 3000 BC!
 Nearby have been found prehistoric campsites as well.

 The name of the stream comes from the Seminole “place with the hanging pumpkins” – an edible plant.
 Most likely this was a variety of Cucurbita moschata, now very rare or even extinct.